Distance From Vancouver:

 length was around seven hours return, and the views were quite good.
-However, and that proved to be a very interesting challenge, due to the deep snow, overgrown path, and flagging tape spaced too far, the hike after the first viewpoint became a matter of getting lost and then finding your way to much relief and joy.
+However, and that was a very interesting challenge, due to the deep snow, overgrown path, and flagging tape spaced too far, the hike after the first viewpoint became a matter of getting lost and then finding your way to much relief.
 If you want to avoid the snow, and still go past the first viewpoint, you would probably have to wait until August.
 We highly recommend using a map ("103 Hikes in Southwestern British Columbia" by Jack Bryceland has one), or a GPS unit with very hard to follow past the first viewpoint.

 1. To get to Bear Mountain trail